2027 Pacific Games

-The 2027 Pacific Games (2027 Jeux du Pacifique; 2027 Ha‘utira‘a no Pātifita), officially known as the XVIII Pacific Games, and commonly known as Tahiti 2027 or Pirae 2027 (Pīraʻe 2027) is an upcoming continental multi-sport event for Pacific Island countries and territories that is scheduled to take place in Pirae, Tahiti, French Polynesia from 24 July to 8 August 2027.
+The 2027 Pacific Games (2027 Jeux du Pacifique; 2027 Ha‘utira‘a no Pātifita), officially known as the XVIII Pacific Games, and commonly known as Tahiti 2027 or Pirae 2027 (Pīraʻe 2027) is an upcoming continental multi-sport event for Pacific Island countries and territories that is scheduled to take place in Pirae, Tahiti, French Polynesia from 24 July to 7 August 2027.

-It will be the third Pacific Games to be held in Tahiti after the 1971 South Pacific Games in Papeete and 1995 South Pacific Games in Pirae.
+It will be the third Pacific Games to be held in Tahiti after the 1971 South Pacific Games and 1995 South Pacific Games in Papeete.

 Host selection

 Six countries and territories expressed interest in bidding for the games.
 American Samoa, Fiji, Guam, Tahiti, Tonga, and Vanuatu were among them.
 When the competition was known as the South Pacific Games, Fiji, Guam, and Tahiti hosted it in the past.
 Tonga, who were the initial winning bidders for the 2019 Games but later withdrew as host, also indicated their interest in hosting the games.
 As a result of their unsuccessful bids for the 2011 and 2015 Pacific Games, American Samoa and Vanuatu also expressed interest.

 Fiji withdrew its bid earlier in 2021 owing to the effects of the COVID-19 pandemic and chose to concentrate on the 2031 Pacific Games instead.
 The Pacific Games Council narrowed down the remaining candidate nations and territories, eliminating American Samoa, Guam, and Tonga from consideration as hosts in favor of Tahiti and Vanuatu.
 On 25 June, both Tahiti and Vanuatu presented their official bids for the Games hosting rights.

 The 22 PGC members that participated in the teleconferenced PGC General Assembly on 6 November 2021, voted in favor of Tahiti's candidacy.